 Queso fundido literally means ‘melted cheese’ and is one of Mexico’s favorite ‘add on’ filling for tacos.
-This dish is usually served as a starter and often combined with chorizo, Poblano pepper or mushrooms.
+This dish is usually served as a starter and often combined with Chorizo Recipe, Poblano peppers or mushrooms.

 Actually, any taco, specially a ‘carne asada’ (grilled beef) taco craves for some queso fundido on top.